ammarwaddah/malaria_image_classification/README.md

 2. Load the dataset.

-3. Select which cell you would like to run and show its output on the EDA process.
+3. Select which cell you would like to run and show its output.

 5. Run the rest of cells to end up in the training process and visualizing results.